Standard Bank PLC

 This landmark case saw the UK’s first DPA and use of section 7 in the Bribery Act 2010 by any prosecutor.

-For full details of the terms please see the Deferred Prosecution Agreement – SFO v ICBC SB PLC, the Deferred Prosecution Agreement – Statement of Facts – SFO v ICBC SB PLC, the preliminary judgment and full judgment regarding the agreement.
+For full details of the terms please see the Deferred Prosecution Agreement – SFO v ICBC SB PLC, the Deferred Prosecution Agreement – Statement of Facts – SFO v ICBC SB PLC, details of compliance, the preliminary judgment and full judgment regarding the agreement.

 Conclusion of the DPA